How To Start A Nonprofit In Illinois

 File the Illinois Nonprofit Annual Report

-What is the Idaho nonprofit annual report?
+What is the Illinois nonprofit annual report?

 The Illinois annual report updates (or confirms) your nonprofit’s information as it appears on the state’s records, including your nonprofit’s name and registered agent information (among other details).
 There is a $10 filing fee for nonprofits, and you can file online at the Illinois Secretary of State’s website or by mail.
 The deadline is always prior to the first day of the anniversary month of your nonprofit’s incorporation with the state.